 The best way to know if Bing’s worth your time?
 Build a customer profile.
 Identify who you’re targeting and what they respond to best.

 Do you already use a tool like Google Analytics?
 Check your demographics data.
 If you trend towards a younger audience, you might not get the results you’re looking for from Microsoft ads.

 2. Import High-Performing Google Ads

 Not sure which Google Ads campaigns to import?
-Think about which ones are most likely to appeal to the demographic you’re targeting on Bing Ads and work from there.
+Think about which ones are most likely to appeal to the demographic you’re targeting on Microsoft Ads and work from there.
 You can always remove these campaigns and import others later.

 One final point here: Just remember to double-check that everything moved over seamlessly from Google Ads to Bing before you go live.

 3. Improve Your Targeting

 71 percent of respondents in a recent survey said they prefer ads that are tailored to them.
 To get the most from your Microsoft Ads, you must ensure they’re targeting the right audience.
 How do you measure this?
 By pulling multiple analytics reports.